Reductions towards a characteristic free proof of the Canonical Element Theorem

 \section{Extended Rees algebra of prime almost complete intersection ideals}

 This section is devoted to proving Proposition \ref{StructureProposition} on some nice properties of the extended Rees algebra $A[\fa t,t^{-1}]$, where $\fa$ is a prime almost complete intersection ideal of a regular local ring $(A,\fm_A)$.
-The following lemmas and corollary are required for part (\ref{itm:HomogeneousMaximalRegularSequenceOfEReesAlgebra}) of Proposition \ref{StructureProposition}.
-First we recall the definition of $d$-sequences due to Huneke \cite{HunekeTheTheoryOfDSequences}, see also \cite[Definition 3.4]{HerzogSimisVasconcelosKoszul}\footnote{In another edition of \cite{HerzogSimisVasconcelosKoszul} that is uploaded on https://www.researchgate.org\ (and is not written by the same original authors of the paper seemingly), the desired reference is recorded as Definition 3.5.}.
-Note that in some papers the term \textit{$d$-sequence} is used to address a stronger concept of our definition below, i.e., a sequence all of whose powers or permutations satisfy the conditions of Definition \ref{DefinitionDSequence}; to avoid any possible ambiguity we write the precise definition of $d$-sequences.
+The following lemmas are required for Proposition \ref{StructureProposition}.